libretime/libretime/docs/getting-started/ssl.md

 ## Deploying a certificate with Certbot (Recommended)

 One of the fastest, easiest, and cheapest ways to get an SSL certificate is through [Certbot](https://certbot.eff.org/), as created by the
 Electronic Frontier Foundation.
-To use Certbot, your Libretime installation must be open to the internet on port 80.
+To use Certbot, your LibreTime installation must be open to the internet on port 80.

 Follow [Certbot's documentation](https://certbot.eff.org/instructions) for your OS and webserver to install an SSL certificate.
 You'll need to renew the certificate every 90 days to keep your installation secure.